pragyagupta1898/Quiz-System-using-C-/README.md

 Execute the program by running ./main.out thereafter.

-Good luck with the quiz11 Hpe you enjoy!
+Good luck with the quiz!
+Hope you enjoy!